 Full details are in the recipe card below, but here are the basics:

-- Grab a large pot and melt some coconut oil on medium heat.
+- In a pan, melt some coconut oil over medium heat.

 - Next, add aromatic ginger.